hidglobal/digitalpersona-native-api/index.md

 For detailed instructions on installing and configuring the DigitalPersona environment, see the [DigitalPersona Administrator and Client Guides](https://www.crossmatch.com/company/support/documentation/).

-When you install a DigitalPersona Workstation or Kiosk client, the DigitalPersona AUTH API runtime is installed as well.
+When you install a DigitalPersona Workstation or Kiosk client, the DigitalPersona Nativev API runtime is installed as well.
 As shown in the diagram below, your application must be installed on workstations that are also running one of the DigitalPersona clients.

 ![](docs/assets/NATIVE-API-91e58d68.png)